CoreDX9/IdentityServerDemo/README_EN.md

 ## Instructions for Running
 ### Debugging
 1. Download both projects and open IdentityServerDemo solution: <br> ``` https://github.com/CoreDX9/IdentityServerDemo.git ``` <br> ``` https://github.com/CoreDX9/Harmonic.git ```
+2. Unload projects :<br>```Data/Domain.EntityFrameworkCore```<br>```Data/EntityHistoryMQReceive```<br>```Data/Repository```<br>```DemoApp/WebClient```<br>```Infrastructure/ResourceOwnerClient```
-2. Fix project references for Infrastructure/Harmonic.
+3. Fix project references for Infrastructure/Harmonic.
-3. Wait for VS2019 to automatically restore Nuget and npm packages.
+4. Wait for VS2019 to automatically restore Nuget and npm packages.
 If the automatic restore of the npm package fails, try running the npm install command in cmd.
 Make sure Node.js is installed.
-4. Set IdentityServer as the default startup project and set the startup mode to self-hosted.
+5. Set IdentityServer as the default startup project and set the startup mode to self-hosted.
-5. Modify the database connection strings in IdentityServer/appsettings.json and appsettings.Development.json according to your actual situation.
+6. Modify the database connection strings in IdentityServer/appsettings.json and appsettings.Development.json according to your actual situation.
 Currently only MS SqlServer is supported.
 If you need other database support, please modify the code yourself.
-6. Run the IdentityServer project.
+7. Run the IdentityServer project.
 Start experimenting and exploring various examples.
 All examples can be found in the navigation bar at the top of the web page.
 If the webpage is displaying abnormally, try resizing the browser window or adjusting the page zoom ratio.
-7. Run other executable program projects that interest you.
+8. Run other executable program projects that interest you.

 ### Release
 1. Follow the previous instructions to ensure that commissioning can be started normally.